naiquevin/tapestry/docs/index.md

 Tapestry is written in Rust but it can be used with applications written in any programming language.
-It's purely a command line tool that renders jinja templates into SQL files.
+It's purely a command line tool that renders Jinja templates into SQL files.
 How to load the resulting SQL code into memory and use it at runtime is entirely up to the application.